123andy/redcap-docker-compose/documentation/README.md

        be found by opening your terminal and typing `id`.
 Typically it is 501 for the first user on a mac.
 1. Lastly, you will start-up the containers.
 This can be done from the terminal/command line by navigating to the folder containing the `docker-compose.yml` file and running a docker-compose up command.

+## Configuration on Mac OS X and Linux Docker hosts

+Mac and Linux users have the option of creating their own file of environment variables.
+Using this file simplifies upgrades and development by not modifying `.env`.

+1. Create your own environment file by copying `myenv-example.txt`. i.e.,

+    cp myenv-example.txt myenv.txt

+1. Review the settings in `.env` file in the redcap-docker-compose folder.
+For any setting in .env you want to change, copy the setting from .env to `myenv.txt`, prefix it with the command `export` and change the value to the value you need in your environment.
+A typical `myenv.txt` might look like
+this:

+    ### myenv-example.txt ###
+    # Customize your environment by exporting environment
+    # variables with values suitable to your environment.
+    # Copy any variable from .env here, prefix it with
+    # the word command 'export', and set the value you need.

+    export TZ=America/New_York
+    export MYSQL_PORT=3386
+    export MYSQL_PASSWORD=password

+1. Source the `myenv.txt` before running any Docker commands

+    source myenv.txt

 ## Installing REDCap